DLR-AMR/workflows_for_GH_projects/README.md

 Once it has been communicated to other developers what has been done the card can manually be moved to "Can be archived".
 All closed issues will automatically be archived after 2 weeks.

+For quick-fixes you can also open up a "quick Pull request".
+It can be annoying for a developer to open up an Issue for every small typo / bug-fix / one-line-change in a repository.
+To make this a more comfortable process we allow developers to open a quick-PR, which is a PR that does not reference an Issue.
+In that case an Issue is created and linked to the PR by adding "Closes #ISSUE_NUMBER" to the top of the body of the PR.